JanLubojacky/IngStatnice/PAL.md

 ## Vyhledávací stromy a haldy, jejich využití

+### Binary search tree

+### Skip list

+### B-trees

+### Red-black tree

+### Binary heap

+#### D-ary heap

+### Binomial heap

+### Fibonacci heap

 ## Vyhledávání ve vícedimenzionálním prostoru

 ### K-d tree
-- trees used for searching in point clouds, useful for algorithms that need to calculate distances between points
+- trees used for searching in point clouds, useful for algorithms that need to calculate distances between points often such as k-nearest neighbours, k-means, ICP (iterative closest point), ...
+- the tree contains alternating levels that divide the search space in half based on each dimension, so in the first level all left children will have the $x$ coordinate smaller and all right children will have the $x$ coordinate bigger
+- the splits alternate in each level so for 3D first level splits by $x$ second splits by $y$, third by $z$, fourth again by $x$, ...
 - bulding the tree:
-  - the tree contains alternating levels that split the space based on each dimension
+  - we have to order the points to decide in which order we insert them to the tree, this sorting has to happen for each coordinate so this will be $O(k\cdot n\log n)$, building the tree itself is then $O(n)$

 ## Presné a přibližné vyhledávání v textu založené na konečných automatech